christianvoigt/argdown/README.md

 For further technical details, please visit these repositories.

-The development of Argdown and Argdown-related tools is funded by the KIT, Karlsruhe.
+The development of Argdown and Argdown-related tools is funded by the [DebateLab](http://debatelab.philosophie.kit.edu/) at KIT, Karlsruhe.
 All code is published under the MIT license.

 Currently, the project is still in its alpha phase, so please excuse the lack of documentation.
 We are working on it.